David-c0degeek/unraid_xfs_undelete/image-processing/README.md

 2. Extra data beyond the actual image content might be included during recovery.
 3. This extraneous data inflates file sizes without adding value to the image.

+## Solution Overview

-Post-processing addresses these issues by:
+The post-processing addresses these issues by:

-- Extracting valid image data
-- Removing unnecessary appended data
-- Optimizing the image for storage efficiency
+1. Identifying the End of Valid Image Data: We detect where the actual image data ends using image file markers.
+2. Trimming the Files Accordingly: We truncate the files at the correct point to remove the extra data.
+3. Automating the Process: We use scripts to process all affected files efficiently.

 ## Features